 I’d like to share some travel packing tips that I’ve learned over the years as a longtime traveler, and more recently as a single mom on the move.
-My 7-year-old has 47 flights under her belt already.
+My 7-year-old has 49 flights under her belt already.
 That amounts to a lot of schlepping – especially when you consider that for several of those years I was carrying her as well!
-Here are some tips to save yourself some grief during trips.
+Here are my tips to save you some grief during trips.

 Travel Packing Tips